Open International Data-Centric Connectivity Standard

 - DDS-RPC v1.0 – defines a distributed services framework providing language-independent service definition and service/remote procedure invocation using DDS.
 Supports automatic discovery, synchronous and asynchronous invocations, and Qos.

 - DDS-XML v1.0 – defines the XML syntax used to represent DDS-related resources.
 Provides XSD schema files for the DDS Quality of Service (Qos), DDS Data Types, and DDS Entities (DomainParticipants, Topics, Publishers, Subscriber, DataWriters and DataReaders).

-- DDS-JSON v1.0 beta – defines the JSON syntax used to represent DDS-related resources.
+- DDS-JSON v1.0 – defines the JSON syntax used to represent DDS-related resources.
 Provides JSON schema files for the DDS Quality of Service (Qos), DDS Data Types, DDS Data, and DDS Entities (DomainParticipants, Topics, Publishers, Subscriber, DataWriters and DataReaders).